chinook07/final-project/README.md

 Exhibit info gives some general info about the habitat.

 Finally, the Visitors page allows staff to shut off or reopen access to a section deemed unsafe.
 This info can also be viewed on the home page's interactive map.

+## Are the passwords sent over the server in a secure fashion?

+Yes.
+We at Jurassic Park take cybersecurity very seriously since the pre-opening incidents we encountered with an unruly developper.
+As a result, passwords are encrypted with CryptoJS and are stored as such in the database.
+The only place where you will see all the raw passwords at once is in the data.js file, which are encrypted when batchImport is run.

 ## Is that the actual weather on the home page?